Huguezz9/titanic_survivors_web/README.md

 Titanic Survivors

-Flask has to be run before to work with the command line: flask run.
+Flask has to be installed and run before to work.
+Command line in the directory: flask run.

 Be sure to download first the following libraries.
 Python3:
-  Needs to pip install: Numpy, Pandas, Seaborn, Scikit-learn
+  Numpy, Pandas, Seaborn, Scikit-learn

-Numpy: pip install numpy
-Pandas: pip install pandas
-Seaborn: pip install seaborn
-Scitik-learn: pip install scikit-learn

 Simple website built with html, css, jinja that request the user to buy an imaginary ticket for the famous RMS Titanic trip.
 The values are written into a csv file thanks to a python program that uses flask as a framework.
 The program imports a function called main() from helpers.py, the function reads 2 csv files: the first one,